vij1ay/simple-chatbot-rag/README.md

     ```config.py
      GOOGLE_API_KEY=your_key_here
     ```
-    In Production, keep these keys in .env ot environment manager and then use
+    In Production, keep these keys in .env or environment manager and then use.
 3. Prepare your documents:
    - Place PDF files in the `data/` directory
    - Run the data population script: